uscis-tracker/uscis-tracker.github.io/README.md

 ```

-The entire application is contained in a single `index.html` file — no build tools, no dependencies, no frameworks.
+The entire application is based on HTML, CSS, and JS and runs on the `index.html` file — no build tools, no dependencies, no frameworks.
 Just open it in any modern browser.

 ---